Crypto International AG →

 The C-35 was followed by the

-over 140,000 units had been built in America, and Hagelin had earned his
+over 140,000 units had been built in America, and Hagelin was a

-After the war, when Sweden was about to introduce some restrictive laws,
+After the war, when Sweden was about to introduce several restrictive laws,

 Hagelin decided to move to neutral Switzerland, where he settled down in